aljoxo/Arisen/README.md

 Q: Should I be worried about the Form 43 Error in MO2?
 A: The ["Form 43" warning](https://cdn.discordapp.com/attachments/853785456609329174/1018924398461337731/unknown.png) in the notifications section in the top right of MO2 is completely normal and can be safely ignored.
 It is a result of Distar not flagging ADXP as the correct Form and because it does not cause any issues, it was ignored.

+Q: How do I change the bodyslide on my character/on NPCs?
+A: The list uses [AutoBody](https://www.nexusmods.com/skyrimspecialedition/mods/61321) instead of [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) to handle Bodyslide distributions and morphs.
+By default the keybind to open the AutoBody menu is `;`, but it can be changed in the AutoBody MCM menu.

+Q: I have a weapon stuck to my face in first person, what do I do?
+I'm stuck in an animation, what do I do?
+A: Use a tanning rack.

 Q: I thought Apotheosis was a quest mod?
 Are you associated with the Apotheosis Team that is making that mod?
 A: No, our projects are independent and completely unrelated.

 ### Tweaking the Game Settings